mtolly/onyx/haskell/README.md

     A player folder will appear next to the CON; open `index.html` to run.
     It can be run locally via `file://`, or hosted on a web server.

-  * Open in REAPER (takes CON or MIDI file, creates Reaper project)
+  * Open in REAPER (takes CON or MIDI file, creates REAPER project)

-    Imports a MIDI file into a Reaper project.
+    Imports a MIDI file into a REAPER project.
-    Avoids a few bugs in Reaper's own MIDI import function.
+    Avoids a few bugs in REAPER's own MIDI import function.
     Also applies most of the C3 template to the MIDI tracks, so you get note names, colored tracks, and RBN preview windows.